Ferroxius/Vladimir-UI-EE-Patch/README.md

 Items aren't correctly sorted in the inventory

-The "required level" indicator is showing in the world map menu despite EE not using levels anymore

 The tooltip for the skill slots still shows if you hover over them

-The skill menu is missing some icons

 Transitioning from inventory to stash directly rather than through the ring menu breaks things a bit